Eric-Chin-URI/csc412-s24-assignments/README.md

+# URI CSC 412 - Spring 24 Assignments

-# This is where all of the assignments code will be :)
+This is where all of the assignments code will be :)